bot-plays-wordle/bot-plays-wordle.github.io/index.md

 On this site a bot is playing Wordle game and tries to guess daily word.

+# How it works?

+Do you want to know how the bot manages to solve the puzzle?
+Check out "[How it works](how_it_works.html)" page for more details.

 ## Videos and Recordings

 All the videos are available on [Youtube](https://www.youtube.com/channel/UCHExvm1R3a7NFk5K89jUg7Q) channel - like and subscribe for daily updates.